 Benefits of Family Therapy

 Family therapy can be a very effective form of treatment, with many evidence-based approaches in practice today.
 With successful therapy, the family can learn to improve communication, solve conflict, increase their insight into the family dynamics, and create and sustain a more functional home environment.
-The family assimilates new coping skills into their repertoire and increases their understanding of one another, forming closer bonds.

-Family members also gain an understanding of family patterns, learn to enforce healthy boundaries, and increase cohesion after trauma or a crisis.
-Another benefit is the development of a more supportive family environment, where trust and honesty are built, previously isolated members are brought back into the unit, and family members learn to forgive one another.
+- The development of a more supportive family environment, where trust and honesty are built, previously isolated members are brought back into the unit, and family members learn to forgive one another.

 Types of Family Therapy

 There are many different modalities of family therapy.
 Just as an individual’s behavior is viewed within the family context, the family is viewed within the wider societal context in which it belongs.
 Family therapists consider the macro forces that impact the family system in order to better meet the needs of the family and identify therapeutic strengths.
-There are six common approaches to family therapy:

-1. Structural Family Therapy1,2
+1. Structural Family Therapy

-This approach aims to develop healthy familial relationships and resolve conflict by examining the structure, hierarchy, roles, and rules of the family and then restructuring the power differentials that exist in the system.
+Structural family therapy aims to develop healthy familial relationships and resolve conflict by examining the structure, hierarchy, roles, and rules of the family and then restructuring the power differentials that exist in the system.
 Parents learn how to regain or maintain power, with both adults and children learning how to set appropriate boundaries.
-The therapist spends time observing and learning about the family in order to join with them.
-Once they have evaluated the family structure, the therapist recreates circumstances in session that work to restructure the family system by modifying the present, rather than interpreting the past.

-2. Strategic Family Therapy1,6,7
+2. Strategic Family Therapy

 With a strategic approach to family therapy, the therapist takes on a more direct style and works with a therapeutic “strategy” in mind.
-The therapist takes a position of authority with the family, hereby removing power from dominating family members and shifting patterns so that other members who do not hold as much power have the ability to communicate.
-Outside of the therapy session, homework is assigned.
-Homework is intended to change how the family members interact by assessing and adjusting the way they work together and make decisions.
-Strategic therapy is more concerned with how to address the problem, rather than with where and how the problem originated.
+The therapist takes a position of authority with the family, removing power from dominating family members and shifting patterns so that other members who do not hold as much power have the ability to communicate.

-3. Multisystemic Therapy (MST)8,9
+3. Multisystemic Therapy (MST)

-This is an intensive, community-based treatment program aimed at building healthier families by focusing on the environments of juvenile offenders.
+Multisystemic therapy is an intensive, community-based treatment program aimed at building healthier families by focusing on the environments of juvenile offenders.
 A therapist or team of therapists work with the adolescent and their family to increase social and functional behavior in the home, school, and community settings.
 The strengths of each setting are assessed, and change is facilitated by addressing the individualized issues related to delinquency in each area.
-Goals of MST include decreasing delinquent youth behavior and out-of-home placement while increasing family cohesion.

-5. Narrative Family Therapy1,10
+5. Narrative Family Therapy

 Narrative therapy is the most individualistic approach, and encourages family members to utilize their own strengths when addressing day-to-day problems.
 Therapy techniques include helping the family construct a narrative of their story, externalizing and deconstructing the problem.
-The therapist empowers the members by letting them direct conversation and encouraging them to be the experts on their own family.
+The therapist empowers the members by letting them direct conversation and encouraging them to be the experts on their own family.1,10

-6. Bowen’s Family Systems Theory1,11
+6. Bowen’s Family Systems Theory

 This approach is built on the premise that the family functions as a living being.
 Changes in the emotional functioning of one family member is balanced by reciprocal changes in the emotional functioning of other members, leading to improvement in emotional functioning for the entire family.
-Two general goals of this approach are to reduce the presenting symptoms and to increase differentiation in each family member.
+Two general goals of this approach are to reduce the presenting symptoms and to increase differentiation in each family member.1,11

 - Triangles